-Table 2 Clearance of indigenous vegetation not located within a Significant Natural Area or within Alpine Environments: 33.5.1 Clearance is less than 5000m2 in area of any site and, 500m2 in area of any site less than 10ha, in any continuous period of 5 years.
-33.5.2 Where indigenous vegetation is greater than 2.0 metres in height, clearance is less than 500m2 in area of any site and, and 50m2 in area of any site less than 10ha, in any continuous period of 5 years.
-33.5.3 Within a land environment (defined by the Land Environments of New Zealand at Level IV) that has 20 percent or less remaining in indigenous cover, clearance is less than 500m2 in area of any site and, 50m2 in area of any site less than 10ha, in any continuous period of 5 years (refer to section 33.9).
-33.5.4 Clearance is more than 20m from the bed of a water body.
-33.5.5 Is for the clearance of indigenous trees that have been windthrown and/or are dead standing as a result of natural causes and have become dangerous to life or property.
-33.5.6 Is not the clearance of a plant identified as a threatened species listed in section 33.7.
+Table 2 Clearance of indigenous vegetation not located within a Significant Natural Area or within Alpine Environments: Non - Compliance 33.5.1 Where indigenous vegetation is less than 2.0 meters in height: In any continuous period of 5 years the maximum area of indigenous vegetation that may be cleared is limited to: 33.5.1.1 500m2 on sites that have a total area of 10ha or less; and 33.5.1.2 5000m2 on any other site.
+D Clearance is less than 5000m2 in area of any site and, 500m2 in area of any site less than 10ha, in any continuous period of 5 years.
+33.5.2 Where indigenous vegetation is greater than 2.0 metres in height: In any continuous period of 5 years the maximum area of indigenous vegetation that may be cleared is limited to: 33.5.2.1 50m2 on sites that have a total area of 10ha or less; and D 33.5.2.2 500m2 on any other site. , clearance is less than 500m2 in area of any site and, and 50m2 in area of any site less than 10ha, in any continuous period of 5 years.
+33.5.3 Where indigenous vegetation is located within a chronically or acutely threatened land environment identified in Part 33.9: D In any continuous period of 5 years the maximum area of indigenous vegetation that may be cleared is limited to: 33.5.3.1 50m2 on sites that have a total area of 10ha or less; and 33.5.3.2 500m2 on any other site.
+Within a land environment (defined by the Land Environments of New Zealand at Level IV) that has 20 percent or less remaining in indigenous cover, clearance is less than 500m2 in area of any site and, 50m2 in area of any site less than 10ha, in any continuous period of 5 years (refer to section 33.9).
+33.5.4 Clearance of indigenous vegetation is more than shall not occur within 20m from of the bed of a water body.
+D 33.5.5 Clearance of indigenous vegetation I is for the clearance of indigenous P 201010 trees that have been windthrown and/or are dead standing as a result of natural causes and have become dangerous to life or property. - 33.5.6 ls not the clearance of a Any plant identified as a threatened species listed in section 33.7 shall not be cleared.
+D